Annual Technical Report 2006 on Trademark Information Activities submitted by Japan (SCIT/ATR/TM/2006/JP)

 ③Training for government officials

-The JPO invited counterparts, 2 from Vietnam and 3 from Indonesia, to give them lectures/on-site training on computer-related technologies and other technological fields.
+The JPO invited 3 counterparts to the JICA experts, who have been dispatched from the JPO to Vietnam and Indonesia on a long-term basis, respectively from Vietnam and Indonesia, to provide them with lectures/on-site training on computer-related technology and other technological fields.